By Megan Salzano

 CFL’s Firmfit is 100% waterproof and comes with an enhanced surface treatment resulting in superior antibacterial features.
 It also allows for the use of residential steam mops, which can be used to create an environment at the surface of the floor with temperatures in which most bacteria or viruses can’t survive.
 With proven quality and a wide range of designs, including its new 72-inch EIR planks and 48 x 24 tiles, Firmfit aims to take the resilient category to a new level.
 This claim is backed by warranting performance on massive installation surfaces without the use of transition moldings and more.

 COREtec The Original has expanded into large formats with the 82-inch Grande, which features 10 oak visuals and a wide color scheme from light and natural to rich and dark.
-The floor comes with all the waterproof, kid-proof, pet-proof benefits from The Original, plus a 30-mil wear layer that won’t compromise the crisp and clear visuals; an even thicker core (9mm) to provide more comfort, optimal sound absorption and ultimate stability; an extra-thick natural cork underlayment for warmth, comfort and sound absorption; quick and easy installation; and GreenGuard Gold certification.
+COREtec flooring reviews are excellent, and this floor is no exception.
+It comes with all the waterproof, kid-proof, pet-proof benefits from The Original, plus a 30-mil wear layer that won’t compromise the crisp and clear visuals; an even thicker core (9mm) to provide more comfort, optimal sound absorption and ultimate stability; an extra-thick natural cork underlayment for warmth, comfort and sound absorption; quick and easy installation; and GreenGuard Gold certification.

 Engineered Floors Ensiginium